Can I Get Workers Comp For Carpal Tunnel Syndrome?

 Workers comp settlements are based on a variety of factors:

-• your unique injuries,
+• your unique injuries

-• the treatment you received,
+• the treatment you received

-• your average weekly wages leading up to the injury,
+• your average weekly wages leading up to the injury

-• the strength of your case, and
+• the strength of your case

-• whether or not you have a workers compensation attorney.
+• whether or not you have a workers compensation attorney

 Having experienced legal advice and representation on your side will give you a better chance of getting the full amount of compensation you deserve.

-And one important thing to remember is that the insurance company has an entire legal team on their side.
+One important thing to remember is that the insurance company has an entire legal team on their side.

 Here in Florida, the deadline for filing a workers comp claim is 30 days from:

-• The date of the injury,
+• the date of the injury

-• The date you first noticed symptoms, or
+• the date you first noticed symptoms, or

-• A doctor’s diagnosis.
+• a doctor’s diagnosis

 Remember, repetitive stress injuries should be taken just as seriously as any other.
-If you’ve been injured in a workplace accident, you have rights!
+If you’ve been injured in a workplace accident, you have rights.

-But you don’t have to take your injuries lying down.
 If your job contributed to your condition, do not hesitate to pursue workers comp for carpal tunnel and speak to a dedicated workers compensation lawyer.

 Wondering If You Have a